Photo of the Perth Turning Basin and Rotary Club Fountain near the office.

 In 2011, Greg’s legal assistant, Mary Foss, graduated from law school after six years of part time studies.
 Mary was called to the Bar of the Law Society of Upper Canada in September 2011.
 Greg and Mary now practise as associates under the new firm name Anderson Foss.

-Our building is handicapped accessible and appointments can be arranged at home and after normal business hours.
+Our building is wheelchair accessible and appointments can be arranged at home and after normal business hours.